XavierDefontaine/CV/README.md

 _"A solo project and small test-driven program to interact with the command line and log finances."_

-Here, I worked off acceptance criterias to create user stories and write a program in Ruby / RSpec using BDD / best OOP practices.
+Here, I worked off acceptance criterias to create user stories and write a program in Ruby / RSpec using BDD and best OOP practices.

 ### [Gilded Rose](https://github.com/XavierDefontaine/Gilded-Rose-tech-test)
 _"A solo project to work with and refactor legacy code."_